 Ovulation induction is a therapy designed for women with ovulation disorders resulting in irregular menstrual cycles.
 The goal of ovulation induction via oral or injectable fertility medication is to induce the release of a limited number of oocytes from the ovaries, similar to what happens in a normal ovulatory cycle.
 The risks associated with ovulation induction are occasional side effects from the medications and an increased risk of multiple gestation.

 Intrauterine Insemination (IUI)

-Intrauterine Insemination (IUI), also known as artificial insemination is a very common form of fertility treatment.
-IUI relies on the natural ability to of sperm to fertilize an egg in the fallopian tubes.
-This is a relatively simple procedure where sperm is placed inside the uterus.
+Intrauterine Insemination (IUI), also known as artificial insemination is a very common form of infertility treatment.
+IUI relies on the natural ability of sperm to fertilize an egg in the fallopian tubes.

 Sperm is collected from the male partner, then “washed” or treated to remove chemicals in the liquid portion that may cause irritation of the uterus.
 The sperm is then concentrated and injected directly into a woman’s uterus using a small catheter.
 IUI is a relatively simple procedure performed at our facility and is similar to obtaining a Pap smear.
-It can be accomplished in the clinic without anesthesia.
-IUI is often recommended for couple with unexplained fertility and who have been trying to have a baby for six to 12 months.
+IUI is often recommended for couples with unexplained infertility and who have been trying to have a baby for six to 12 months.